vdice/fermyon-installer/local/README.md

 # Local Quick Start

-This is an 'Installer Lite' refactore to run Spin apps on Nomad locally.
+This is an 'Installer Lite' refactor to run Spin apps on Nomad locally.

 It doesn't run Hippo, the admin/UI dashboard, as it doesn't yet support [apps as OCI images](https://github.com/deislabs/hippo/issues/1653), which